jkesanie/raid-au/raid-agency-app-static/README.md

 - `Access.ts`: Access information
 - `Contributor.ts`: Contributor information
 - `Organisation.ts`: Organization information
-- `RelatedObject.ts`: Related object data
+- `RelatedObject.ts`: Related object data (enhanced with citation field)
 - `RelatedRaid.ts`: Related RAiD data

 ### Authentication Flow

 The application uses OAuth client credentials flow to access the RAiD API:

-1. `fetch-raids.sh` authenticates with the IAM endpoint to obtain a bearer token
+1. `fetch-raids.js` authenticates with the IAM endpoint to obtain a bearer token
 2. This token is used in subsequent API requests to authorize access
 3. The API version is specified via the `X-Raid-Api-Version` header
+4. Citation fetching uses standard HTTP requests to doi.org with proper Accept headers

 To update the generated TypeScript interfaces: